robtweed/qewd/docker-server-iris-ce-aws/README.md

 # Provisioning the EC2 Server

 On AWS, select and provision a InterSystems IRIS Community Edition EC2 instance.

+For testing purposes and to try QEWD out, a *t2.micro* EC2 instance will be sufficient.

 During the provisioning steps, configure it manually to customise the Security Group.
 Specifically, add a new Rule as follows: